iMemex/i/README.md

 # i

-i am, wherefore am i
+> `i am, wherefore am i` The Ultimate Universal Single Source of Truth about Someone, and Something Maybe.

+---

+### Profile